qarmin/czkawka/instructions/Installation.md

 **Warning**
 Prebuilt binaries are available only for x86_64, so if you use ARM machine like e.g. Mac M1, you need to compile manually app.

-There is also a way to use x86_64 binaries on ARM, but this require to install special version of required libraries probably via:
+There is also a way to use x86_64 binaries on ARM, but this requires to install special version of required libraries probably via:
 ```shell
 arch -x86_64 /usr/local/bin/brew install gtk4 adwaita-icon-theme ffmpeg librsvg libheif
 ```